odu-cs625-datavis/public-Fall24-aveerasa/HW3-idioms.md

 * Select the dataset(s) that contains >=4 columns and 500 rows atleast
 * Some of these dataset folders contains many .csv files. combine those and make it as single dataset.
 * You don't have to keep the data in the same format as the original spreadsheet.
 * You can do whatever is needed to get the data in the proper format for your visualization tool, it doesn't have to be done via programming.
+However, data preprocessing must have been done before data visualization.
 * You don't have to use the same dataset for each type of idiom, as not all idioms will be appropriate for every dataset.
 That is, you can use 3 different dataset for differnt idioms
 * Select and design suitable chart(s) with meaningful title and labels [Don't think too much - we are just looking for simple charts that convey sense making info to the stakeholders]